sarobinson2011/ethernaut-brownie/README.md

         -->
                 ToDo

-        This challenge involves building a short contract directly using opcodes.
+        This challenge involves building a short contract, directly using no more than 10 EVM opcodes.
+In other words, we going to need to write some assembly code.